-4.5.3 Safety Pilots must have aerobatic competition experience.
+4.5.2 Safety Pilots must have aerobatic competition experience.

-4.5.4 The competitor has the sole responsibility for determining the qualifications of an individual to act as a Safety Pilot in the competitor's make and model aircraft.
+4.5.3 The competitor has the sole responsibility for determining the qualifications of an individual to act as a Safety Pilot in the competitor's make and model aircraft.
+If the competitor is a Student Pilot, the Safety Pilot must be an appropriately-rated Certified Flight Instructor.

-4.5.5 Safety pilots shall not communicate to the competitor nor manipulate the controls during the Performance, except as needed for safety.
+4.5.4 Safety pilots shall not communicate to the competitor nor manipulate the controls during the Performance, except as needed for safety.

-4.5.6 Any figure aided by the Safety Pilot shall be zeroed.
+4.5.5 Any figure aided by the Safety Pilot shall be zeroed.